Mishalzeera/the-money-manager/README.md

 Using the same naming convention as the walkthrough exercise, env variables were set in "env.py" as well as configurated in "app.py".

+Some kind of persistent issue with being unable to access Mongo from the local VSCode environment raised its head at this point.
+After a few hours of Stack Overflow and Youtube videos, including modifying URI strings and reinstalling packages, no connection could be made to Mongo.

+Opening the repository in GitPod from the GitHub page and creating a temporary env file did launce the app fine.
+So then it was deployed to Heroku, where it is also working fine.
+However still a persistent error message ("pymongo.errors.ServerSelectionTimeoutError") and no app launch in VSCode.

+Strangely this is also happening with previous projects that were begun successfully but scrapped for this current idea.